North America

 Visa requirements vary by nationality

-Most visitors from over 100 countries can enter visa-free with a tourist card, which is typically included in airfare.
-Allows 30 days of stay, extendable up to 120 days.
+Most visitors from over 100 countries can enter visa-free with the tourist card fee included in airfare.
+Allows 30 days of stay.
+Extendable up to 120 days.
+Overstay fines apply at departure if exceeded.

-Process: Extensions can be applied online at migracion.gob.do or at the Migration Department in Santo Domingo.
-You can extend up to 120 days total.
-Required documents include passport copy, last entry stamp, return ticket, proof of funds, and a medical certificate.
+Process: Extensions can be applied online at servicios.migracion.gob.do or in person at the Migration Department in Santo Domingo.
+You can extend up to 120 days total from the initial 30 days.
+Fee starts at approximately $10 USD.
+Apply before your 30 days expire to avoid overstay fines.

 Renewal: After 120 days you must leave and re-enter to reset the clock.
 There are no restrictions on how many times you can re-enter per year.

-Fast-track permanent residency for retirees with pension income of at least $1,500/month.
-Leads to citizenship in as little as 2.5 years.
+Fast-track permanent residency for retirees with pension income of at least $1,500/month (plus $250/month per dependent).
+Includes tax exemptions under Law 171-07.
+Citizenship eligibility after 2 years.

 Minimum $1,500/per_month